LeoRanoe/EduChat/RENDER_QUICK_FIX.md

 - `SUPABASE_ANON_KEY` = (your key)
 - `SUPABASE_SERVICE_ROLE_KEY` = (your key)
 - `GOOGLE_AI_API_KEY` = (your key)

+**If you manually set PORT, DELETE IT!** It should be auto-set by Render.

 ### Step 4: Manual Deploy
 1. Click "Manual Deploy" → "Deploy latest commit"